Islanders defeat Ducks in seven to become Stanley Cup champions

 Flyers just a speed bump for focused Islanders

 The Islanders kept up their amazing playoffs run by eliminating the Philadelphia Flyers after a 3-0 Game 5 victory at Wells Fargo Center.
 Jean-Claude Pageau’s goal 13:47 into the first period was enough to send New York into the next round, but Mathew Barzal’s 2nd of the playoffs in the third period provided insurance.
 Both goals were score during a power play.

 Winger Joel Farabee led the Flyers in the playoffs with 6 points and 6 goals.
 Claude Giroux, who was the regular season points leader for the team with 76 points, was a no-show, finishing with just 3 points, and 2 goals.
 Goalie Corey Hart had a decent postseason (2.47 GAA, .21 SV%) but the Flyers’ offense ranked near the bottom in scoring (2.20 GFPG).

 New York heads into the Eastern Conference Final with strong momentum.
 Josh Bailey, Matthew Barzal, and Ryan Pulock are tied with 8 points, while Bailey leads with 5 playoff goals.
 Goalie Semyon Varlimov’s GAA dropped significantly against the low-scoring Flyers — down from 3.07 to a 1.92 GAA.

 Islanders knock out 2nd-seed Penguins

-The Islanders advanced to the Eastern Conference semi-final round after defeating the Pittsburgh Penguins 3-0 in Game 6 to win the series 4-2.
+The Islanders advanced to the semi-finals after defeating the Pittsburgh Penguins 3-0 in Game 6 to win the series 4-2.
 New York got goals from Anders Lee, Josh Bailey, and trade-deadline pickup RW Jack Roslovic.